Installation of jacket foundations at the site of the Saint-Brieuc offshore wind farm project in France has begun.

 Saint-Brieuc will bear Spain’s seal, because the jackets and the piles will be constructed entirely by Navantia-Windar, in Fene, of which a 1,600-tonne caterpillar crane will be deployed for the final assembly, and Avilés, respectively.

 Saint Brieuc offshore wind farm is the largest offshore wind contract in the history of the shipyard at €350 m, and it will offer more than 2,000 direct jobs and thousands of indirect ones.
 The assembly work for the foundations commenced after the arrival of the structural tubes at the ports of Ferrol and Brest.
-The constituent parts’ final assembly will complete at the Galician shipyard facilities.
+The constituent parts’ final assembly will be completed at the Galician shipyard facilities.

 Jun 2020